warpcode/nanorc/README.md

 Installation
 ------------

 Using `make install` will concatenate all syntax files together and install to `~/.nano/syntax.nanorc`.
-You can then include this file into your main `~/.nanorc` configuration by adding the line:
+You can then [include][example] this file into your main `~/.nanorc` configuration by adding the line:

     include ~/.nano/syntax.nanorc